Hawikuh Ruins

 Hawikuh (also spelled Hawikku, meaning "gum leaves" in Zuni), was one of the largest of the Zuni pueblos at the time of the Spanish entrada.
 It was founded around 1400 AD.
 It was the first pueblo to be visited and conquered by Spanish explorers.
+The Spanish chroniclers referred to it as Cevola, Tzibola, or Cibola.

-The pueblo site is located 12 mi southwest of Zuni Pueblo, on what is now the Zuni Indian Reservation in Cibola County, New Mexico.
+The pueblo site is located 12 mi southwest of Zuni Pueblo, on the Zuni Indian Reservation in Cibola County, New Mexico.
 In 1960 the site was designated as a National Historic Landmark known as the Hawikuh Ruins.
 It is included as a contributing part of the Zuni-Cibola Complex of archaeological sites, a larger National Historic Landmark District designated by the United States Department of Interior in 1974.

 History

-In 1539, Estevanico was the first non-native to visit Hawikuh.
+In 1539, the Spanish sent Marcos de Niza along with Estevanico and Sonoran Natives to investigate rumors of the seven cities of gold.
+Estevanico became the first non-native to visit and die in Hawikuh.
 Rumors and legends revolving around the disappearance of Estevanico in the region eventually led to the Tiguex War.
 The war occurred during a later expedition by Francisco Vásquez de Coronado, as he searched for the legendary "Seven Cities of Gold".